anushika05/To-Do-List_React/README.md

-Click on the link to visit te website:https://rococo-snickerdoodle-a24108.netlify.app/
+Click on the link to visit the website:https://rococo-snickerdoodle-a24108.netlify.app/